 We hope you will find this online resource useful for your teaching and/or design practice!

 Online Learning Styles

 The Illinois Online Network has developed educational resources to support online education.
 Their page on Learning Styles and the Online Environment provides a useful overview of how learning styles manifest themselves in the online environment.
-The page also provides links to quizzes for you to find out more about multiple intelligences and your own learning style.
+It also links to quizzes for you to find out more about multiple intelligences and your own learning style!